zydou/arti/doc/dev/notes/state-management-cli.md

-       generate-online-keys  Generate all the keys necessary to run a hidden service destroy-service       Remove all the keys and state of a hidden service print-onion           Print the .onion address of a service
+       generate-online-keys  Generate all the keys necessary to run a hidden service destroy-service       Remove all the keys and state of a hidden service print-onion           Print the .onion address of a service auth-clients          Manage the authorized clients of this hidden service
 ```

 ### `arti-hss-new-service`